sgnix/nike-challenge/README.md

 A call to the TriMet API is periodically made, the data is parsed, processed and updated in the list of vehicles as well as the bus markers on the map.

-For more details, please refer to the source code of [app.js](https://github.com/naturalist/nike-challenge-node/blob/master/js/app.js), which is fairly small, clean and well commented.
+For more details, please refer to the source code of [app.js](https://github.com/naturalist/nike-challenge/blob/master/js/app.js), which is fairly small, clean and well commented.

+## Other projects of interest

+* [mempe](https://github.com/naturalist/mempe) - Local storage code pastes shared over web socket
+* Short Link Privacy (repo available upon request) - Short Link Privacy (SLP) provides an easy and convenient way to encrypt one's web communications.
+It works in social media sites, web based email clients, forums, bulletin boards and any other web based communication tools.